xdavidchen/hugoblog/content/post/the-downs-in-life/index.md

 And that’s amazing.

 If you’re going through the *downs* of your life, it’s because of the *ups* you’ve had.
-Without the *ups*, you don’t know what *downs* means to you.
+Without the *ups*, you don’t know what *downs* mean to you.

 It’s amazing because this is only about you.
 Your personal situation applies to you.
 Not your friends, your family, nor an Internet celebrity.
 So **only you can decide** if you are going to change it or not.

-Being in the “ups” all the time is boring.
+Being in the “*ups*” all the time is boring.
 You get used to it.
 And you won’t cherish it.

 There’s no drama.\
 There’s no story.